 Annie’s Cheerful Cherry Popsicle

-Made with real fruit juice and no artificial anything, Annie’s stands out as one of the lowest sugar options available.
+Made with real fruit juice and no artificial anything – that means artificial colors and artificial flavors.
+Annie’s stands out as one of the low-sugar popsicles available.

 Calories: 45 | Total Carbohydrate: 10 g | Added Sugar: 5 g